LvnLx/Tempus/README.md

 One of the big functional challenges in metronomes is the support for time signatures and beat units, due to the need for the duration of a measure and location for all the notes within the measure to be calculated.
 Many metronome apps support a list of pre-canned time signatures (such as `4/4`, `3/4`, `6/8`, `5/4`, `12/8`, ...) and beat units (such as quarter notes, dotted quarter notes, eighth notes, ...) which can drastically simplify the necessary duration and location calculations

-Given the limited flexibility most metronomes offer with predefined time signatures and beat units, the decision made for this app was to support any given time signature or beat unit.
+Given the limited flexibility most metronomes offer with predefined time signatures and beat units, the decision made for the app was to support any given time signature or beat unit.
 The latter is a combination of predefined dotted beat units, with the remaining beat units generated dynamically (see the [Features](#features) section for supported ranges).
 The following table shows an example of parameters set by the user and system, and how those evaluate to the measure length and locations of notes in terms of samples:

 | Tempo (BPM) | Time Signature |   Beat Unit  | Sample Rate (Hz) | Measure Length (Samples) |    Quarter Note Locations (Samples)    |
 | ----------- | -------------- | ------------ | ---------------- | ------------------------ | -------------------------------------- |